-We asked healthy cooking expert and “Skinny Chef” Jennifer Iserloh for tips on feeling our best in the new year.
+We asked healthy cooking expert and "Skinny Chef" Jennifer Iserloh for tips on feeling our best in the new year.
 Jennifer is the author of numerous best selling health books including, 50 Shades of Kale, Secrets of a Skinny Chef, and Healthy Cheats.
 She's also the instructor for our easy-to-follow online course, Gentle Cleanse, which features recipes and guidelines for gently detoxing with healthy recipes and making lifelong dietary changes to feel your best.
 Sign up for exclusive free tips and discounts for the Gentle Cleanse course!

 Fiber and Prebiotic Foods

 Fiber isn’t just important for weight loss and digestion, it’s crucial for our gut flora since that’s what they eat.
 And we can’t be our healthiest without them – since these good bacteria are responsible for manufacturing B vitamins, vitamin K, as well as strengthening our immunity, and breaking down complex carbohydrates.
 So how do you make sure they get what they need?
 It’s easy - add plenty of prebiotics foods like carrots, asparagus, and artichokes.
 They are rich in a particular fiber called inulin, that the good bugs love.

 Not everyone has gluten sensitivities but giving gluten a rest for a few days when you’re feeling slow, limiting gluten when you feel the drag is a good idea since gluten has been show to activate allergies, and can be tough to digest for those with sensitive stomachs.
 Don’t go for the package gluten free products since they can be loaded with sugar, unhealthy fats and salt.
 Enjoy naturally gluten free grains instead like millet, quinoa, and brown rice.
 If you want to learn the 101 on these grains while you go gluten free follow my 3 day mini cleanse.